Edualk12/homelab-monitoring-zabbix/README.md

 ### Dashboard
-My Zabbix Dashboard that ive set to monitor crucial metrics such as the bits incoming and outgoing of my PC,and also the CPU and Memory utilization of the Zabbix Server itself and the Proxmox Hypervisor
+My Zabbix dashboard is configured to monitor crucial metrics such as incoming and outgoing network traffic on my PC, as well as CPU and memory utilization of the Zabbix server and Proxmox hypervisor.
 ![Zabbix](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images%20/Dashboard.png)